 Tip 1: Use a Warm Tone

 The way we communicate information in our syllabi has the potential to set the tone for the entire term.
-Studies[1] have shown that using a warm tone (i.e., positive and friendly) in the syllabus can impact student self-efficacy and retention even before the course begins.
+A study by Richard J. Harnish and K. Robert Bridges shows that using a warm tone (i.e., positive and friendly) in the syllabus can impact student self-efficacy and retention even before the course begins.
 This was especially true for at-risk and first-generation learners.

-In essence, the tone used shaped how students viewed the instructor and the course.
+In essence, for the courses reviewed in the study, the tone shaped how students viewed the instructor and the course.
 A warm tone left the impression that students could ask for help if they were struggling, while a cold tone made many feel unsupported.
 When we use a warm tone, we can help our students adopt a mindset of success, which will prime them for learning.

-The following are a few examples comparing warm and cold tones (taken from the Harnish, et. al. 2011 study, the emphasis is mine).
-As you read, please notice how adapting to a warm tone does not mean that we need to loosen our rules or lower our expectations.
+The following are a few examples comparing warm and cold tones (taken from the Harnish, et. al. 2011 study; emphasis added).
+As you read, please notice how utilizing a warm tone does not mean that we need to loosen our rules or lower our expectations.

 Office Hours Example